WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.10.0 =
+* This is a minor release which contains a few small improvements and several fixed bugs.

 = 1.9.2 =
 * Fixes a bug preventing a user's points from being updated on their admin profile